 On 6th May 2021 I was elected as a Councillor in the new Highfield Ward, as a result of the government’s boundary commission re-drawing the wards across Halton and splitting up the Kingsway Ward into different wards.

 I have lived in Widnes all of my life, I love our community and our area.
-I am passionate about trying to make the Kingsway Ward, Widnes and Halton the very best they can be.
+I am passionate about trying to make the Highfield Ward, Widnes and Halton the very best they can be.

 One of my main principles is fairness.
 I believe that our society should be much fairer, that your background and where you are from should not have a detrimental impact on your life chances, that hard work should be properly rewarded.
 I believe that it is our duty to look after the young, elderly and vulnerable in our community.
 I believe that one day we will achieve a fairer society.

 In the meantime, I try my best to try to help make things better, solve issues for people if I can and try to protect our vulnerable in whatever way I can.
 I can’t always succeed but I will always try.

 The work I do as a councillor is so varied that it is difficult to list it – from anti-social behaviour, litter, bollards, parking, alley gates, representing on planning issues, social care issues, housing, homelessness, to school governor, scrutiny of council policies, budgets, to name a few.
 If you can think of it, I’ve usually come across it.